German editions of the Three Investigators

-Although the German version of The Three Investigators starts with The Secret of Terror Castle, it continues through The Mystery of the Cranky Collector, then picks up with the "Crimebusters" series and continues on with German-language originals from there (starting at number '56').
+Following the cancellation of the American series of The Three Investigators, the series continued in Germany and is known there under the brand name Die drei Fragezeichen or Die drei ??? (“Three question marks”).
+Although the German version starts with The Secret of Terror Castle, it continues through The Mystery of the Cranky Collector, then picks up with the Crimebusters series and continues on with German-language originals from there (starting at volume 56).
 The German-language originals started in 1993 with books by Brigitte-Johanna Henkel-Waidhofer.
-She wrote 16 books for Kosmos.
-After her era ended, several other authors continued to write in the series at the rate of six books per year (in contrast to the U.S. series, which published one new story every year or so after Robert Arthur's death).
+She wrote 16 books for Kosmos until 1996.
+After her era ended, several other authors continued to write in the series at the rate of six books per year (in contrast to the U.S. series, which published one new story every year or so after Robert Arthur’s death).

-In Germany, the franchise has also been the source of audioplays, films and graphic novels.
+In Germany, the franchise has also been the source of audioplays, films, and graphic novels.
+The audioplay series (‘Hörspiele’), which has been in production since 1979, has become particularly popular.

 Die drei ???

-(The Three Investigators)
+The German series adopted innovations from the Crimebusters series; for example, the Three Investigators have driving licences and own cars.
+It introduced new elements, including the lock pick, which Peter uses regularly.
+The German books often contain references to the American original series and bring back characters from it.

+Published books

 The bold numbers in square brackets are the chronological order these take place in the German continuity which includes the original series and Crimebusters.
 Bold titles mean the episode was also translated into English to serve as a school book.